 A number of factors affect what a business is worth.
 For restaurants, the key value drivers are these:

-How well the restaurant stacks against its competitors across these key value drivers affects its value.
-To see how well your restaurant compares in your market, you can use pricing multiples under the market approach which are derived from sales of similar restaurants.
+How well the restaurant stacks up against its competitors across these key value drivers affects its value.
+To see how well your restaurant compares in your market, you can use a number of pricing or valuation multiples which are derived from sales of similar restaurants.

 You determine your restaurant value by applying these multiples to your gross revenues or seller’s discretionary cash flow.
 Typically, the revenue and cash flow bases are calculated as averages over several years.
 Hence, if your restaurant shows stable, above average sales and cash flow, its value will be higher.

 In addition to the four key factors above, this method lets you account for such important elements as the restaurant location, its employee base, and ease of operation.
 Needless to say, a “turn-key” operation is more desirable than a poorly organized business and is likely to command a higher selling price.

-Condition of the restaurant assets determines the amount of capital reinvestment to keep the business running.
+Condition of the restaurant assets determines the amount of capital reinvestment needed to keep the business running.
 If the restaurant requires significant investment for renovation, concept change or code compliance, the savvy buyer would discount the offer price accordingly.